notboring/cordova-plugin-media/README.md

 > Note: To allow playback with the screen locked or background audio you have to add `audio` to `UIBackgroundModes` in the `info.plist` file.
 See [Apple documentation](https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/BackgroundExecution/BackgroundExecution.html#//apple_ref/doc/uid/TP40007072-CH4-SW23).
 Also note that the audio has to be started before going to background.

-- __order of file search__: When only a file name or simple path is provided, iOS searches in the `www` directory for the file, then in the application's `documents/tmp` directory:
+- __order of file search__: When a path starting with a slash (/) is provided, iOS searches in the `www` directory for the file:

-        var myMedia = new Media("audio/beer.mp3")
+        var myMedia = new Media("/audio/beer.mp3")
-        myMedia.play()  // first looks for file in www/audio/beer.mp3 then in <application>/documents/tmp/audio/beer.mp3
+        myMedia.play()  // looks for file in www/audio/beer.mp3

 ## media.release